November 2025

-If you’re preparing to take a trip, make sure your to-do list includes being up to date on all routine vaccinations — and getting any other vaccines that are recommended for your destination.
-That’s because other countries may have higher rates of certain diseases — including some infections no longer seen in the U.S. at all.
-And some countries may require proof that you’ve received certain vaccines.
+If you’re preparing to take a trip, make sure your to-do list includes staying up to date on all routine vaccinations — and getting any other vaccines recommended for your destination.
+That’s because other countries may have higher rates of certain diseases, including some infections no longer seen in the U.S. Some countries may require proof that you’ve received certain vaccines.

 It’s important to budget enough time to get your vaccines.
-The Centers for Disease Control and Prevention (CDC) recommends starting your immunizations at least one month before travel.
-Most vaccines aren’t fully effective for at least two weeks — and some may require more than one dose.
+The Centers for Disease Control and Prevention (CDC) recommends starting the process at least four to six weeks before travel.
+Most vaccines aren’t fully effective for at least two weeks, and some may require more than one dose.
 Here is information on the most common vaccines travelers may need.

 Common Travel Vaccines

-The CDC’s Traveler’s Health Destinations page lists the recommended — and required — vaccines by country.
+The CDC’s Travelers’ Health Destinations page lists the recommended and required vaccines by country.
 Each country page has a link to “Vaccines and Medicines” to the right of the country map.
-Below are the most common vaccines recommended for international travel.
+Below are the most commonly recommended vaccines for international travel.

 Hepatitis A

-The hepatitis A vaccine is recommended for travel to nearly every country in the world.
+The hepatitis A vaccine is recommended for travel to nearly every country worldwide.
 Hepatitis A is a common liver disease that you can get from drinking contaminated water, eating contaminated food, touching infected objects before touching your nose or mouth, or having sex with an infected person.
-Hepatitis A can make you sick for several weeks, though most people recover.
-The most serious complications are liver failure or death, but these are rare and mostly occur in people with existing liver problems.
+Hepatitis A can make you sick for several weeks, although most people recover.
+The most serious complications are liver failure and death, but these are rare and mostly occur in people with existing liver problems.

 Complete hepatitis A vaccination involves two shots.
-People should get the first dose at least two weeks before traveling.
+You should receive the first dose at least two weeks before traveling.
 You’ll need a second dose six to 12 months later, but the first dose offers sufficient protection until it’s time for the second dose.
 Once you’ve had two doses, you have long-term protection against hepatitis A.

 Typhoid